top of page

 Eastbourne Walking & Cycling

-Being on the very edge of the South Downs National Park, there are loads of walks to choose from and something for all ages and abilities.
-So whether you want to just take a gentle stroll along the sea front, or cycle along the South Downs Way to Beachy Head and the Seven Sisters Country Park, you will be guaranteed some stunning scenery.
+Being on the very edge of the South Downs National Park, there are loads of walks to choose from, and something for all ages and abilities.
+So whether you want to just take a gentle stroll along Eastbourne's sea front, or cycle along the South Downs Way to Beachy Head and the Seven Sisters Country Park, you will be guaranteed with some stunning scenery.

 Tennis court with two men playing in front of a crowd